Washington Laws and Incentives for Ethanol

 Biofuel Blend Dispenser Labeling Requirement

 All motor fuel pumps dispensing alcohol blended gasoline must be labeled with the alcohol product name (e.g., ethyl alcohol) and the alcohol content.
 The statement must be posted in letters measuring at least half an inch high.
 Pumps dispensing ethanol or biodiesel blends must have a label that specifies the percentage of ethanol or biodiesel present in the fuel.
 Pumps dispensing biodiesel blends of 5% (B5) or less must include a label stating that the fuel "may contain up to five percent biodiesel."
-(Reference Revised Code of Washington 19.112.020, and Washington Administrative Code 16-657-040)
+Pumps dispensing ethanol or biodiesel blends must have a label that specifies the percentage of ethanol or biodiesel present in the fuel.
+Ethanol pumps distributing between 1% and 10% must include a label stating that the fuel "contains up to 10% ethanol" and those distributing blends greater than 10% must be labeled with the capital letter E, followed by the numerical value volume of ethanol and the word "ethanol."
+Pumps dispensing biodiesel blends of 5% (B5) or less must include a label stating that the fuel "may contain up to five percent biodiesel" and those distributing blends greater than 5% must be labeled with the capital letter B, followed by the numerical value volume of biodiesel and the words "biodiesel" or "biodiesel blend."
+(Reference Revised Code of Washington 19.112.020, and Washington Administrative Code 16-662-115)

 Biofuel Quality Program

 The Washington State Department of Agriculture (WSDA) Biofuels Quality Program tests and assesses biofuel quality and quantity to resolve any quality issues before the product reaches the consumer.
-WSDA is currently sampling biofuel throughout the state on a quarterly basis, monitoring and tracking the quality of biofuel, and working with producers and manufacturers to help supply the highest biofuel quality fuel available to consumers.
+WSDA samples biofuel throughout the state, monitors and tracks the quality of biofuel, and works with producers and manufacturers to help supply the highest biofuel quality fuel available to consumers.
 The goal of the program is to create equity in the biofuel marketplace for refiners, suppliers, distributors, and retailers, and protect consumers.
 For more information, see the WSDA Biofuels Quality Program website.
 (Reference Revised Code of Washington 19.112)

 E85 motor fuel is defined as an alternative fuel that is a blend of ethanol and hydrocarbon, of which the ethanol portion is 75-85% denatured fuel ethanol by volume and complies with the most current ASTM specification D5798.
 (Reference Revised Code of Washington 19.112.010 and 82.04.4334)